jensendarren/star-notary-ethereum-dapp-cryptostar/README.md

 To run the back end local development Ethereum Blockchain using Truffle, simply run:

 ```
+npm install
+touch .secret
 truffle develop
 ```

-In the truffle develop console run the tests like so:
+In the truffle develop console, compile and migrate the contracts (so that you can interact with them in the front end later) and also run the tests like so:

 ```
+truffle(develop)> compile
+truffle(develop)> migrate --reset
 truffle(develop)> test
 ```